 This course is taught at London College of Communication, Elephant & Castle, with a maximum class size of 18 students.

 Accommodation is available in our halls of residence for EPIC students.
 If it is your first time studying in the UK, we strongly recommend staying in our halls to get yourself familiar with London.
-Find out about our Accommodation options for Presessional.
+Find out about accommodation options for Presessional students.